Retro Finance

 Despite the difficulties faced, the team behind Satin Exchange demonstrated resilience and the willingness to learn from their mistakes.
 They recognized the need for innovation and risk-taking to drive progress in the DeFi space.
 The team made organizational and structural changes, bringing on new development talent and collaborating with Thena to create a more refined product on Polygon.

 The new protocol, Retro Finance, embraces a ve(3,3) dynamic that aims to incentivize liquidity providers, reward former $SATIN holders in the transition, and introduce planned innovations more gradually.
-The relaunch is expected to address previous pain points and provide users with a better experience, including features like LP Staking for voting, a stable token with auto bribes, and a stablecoin 4Pool.
+The relaunch is expected to address previous pain points and provide users with a better experience, including features like LP staking for voting, a stable token with auto bribes, and a stablecoin 4Pool.

 A Friendly Fork of Thena